vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 Vasco da Gama and Christopher Columbus are among the most commonly known of such adventurers and the sponsors of their ventures, typically monarchs, effectively became the first to provide _venture capital_ if you will.

+### When Europe still had it: Industrialization

+Arguably, the United States was still in its nascent stages during that so-called Age of Exploration but towards the ending of the 18th century, however; America found itself in a much better state to take part in the industrial age, the rat race of the times.

 During the [Industrial Age][industrial-age], venture capital reared its head again albeit it in a slightly different form factor.
 Instead of dispatching